Top Tips on How to Make it Through a Long-Distance Flight with Children

 1. Choose the Right Airline

-Your choice of airline is often based on price and entertainment, but with kids in mind, it is worth looking at what the airline offers for families.
-Virgin Atlantic, Emirates and Etihad are good options, with Etihad even providing a free on-board nanny to help entertain your little ones on your long-haul flight.
+Our choice of airline is often based on flight prices and entertainment, but with kids in mind, it is worth looking at what the airline offers for families.
+Virgin Atlantic, Emirates and Etihad are good family-friendly options, with Etihad even providing a free on-board nanny to help entertain your little ones on your long-haul flight.
 Each ‘flying nanny’ has a goodie bag of games, arts and crafts to keep little hands busy, so you can sit back and relax.

 2. Bring Amazing Snacks